nicobrinkkemper/gabr.sh/README.md

 > You can paste the code in your Bash terminal to see it in action

 Like with CSS, the cascading effect can be problematic.
 It makes it very nuanced and hard to keep your functions pure.
-You can mitigate this in two ways: subshells, and unset -f.
+You can mitigate this in two ways: subshells, and `unset -f`.
 Gabr.sh chooses the latter, but this doesn't prevent you from writing subshell functions, like so `function fn() ( return; )`.